scalikejdbc/scalikejdbc/team-rules.md

 ### Versioning Policy

-"{major}.{miner}.{fix}"
+"{major}.{minor}.{fix}"

 - major: kept for supported Scala version compatibily, version 1 must support Scala 2.9 & 2.10, version 2 will support only Scala 2.10 & Scala 2.11 and ???
-- miner: kept for functionality and APIs compatibility, same version must provide same functionality and APIs
+- minor: kept for functionality and APIs compatibility, same version must provide same functionality and APIs
 - fix: to release some improvements, bug fixes and new features

 ### Coding Rule for project members